brigitte-bigi/Whakerexa/README.md

 - New `togglegroup.css`.
 Generic segmented "toggle group" component for mutually-exclusive choices, composable with `.menuitem`.
 Documented in `docs/button.html`.

+## Version 3.3

+- Extra Book.
+New bibliography, built from BibTeX data written in the page or kept in a `.bib` file next to it.
+Nothing is fetched from the internet, and nothing is run by hand: the work happens in the browser when the page opens.
+- Extra Book.
+New JS modules under `js/extras/book/`: `BookBibliography` assembles, `BibtexSource` reads, `BibtexParser` prepares, `ReferenceFormatter` displays a reference according to its type, `BibliographyTable` builds the table, `ReferenceDisclosure` opens and closes, `BibliographyControls` sorts and searches.
+- Extra Book.
+New `bibbook.css`: one row per reference, an abstract and a BibTeX source that open across the whole table, addresses written in full on paper.
+- Extra Book.
+Every author is displayed, whatever their number.
+A missing field and an unknown entry type are shown rather than dropped.
+- SortaTable.
+A cell may carry its own sort value in `data-sort-value`, used instead of the displayed text.
+- SortaTable.
+Texts are compared according to the language of the page, read on the closest element that declares it.
+Numbers written inside a text are compared as numbers.
+- Unit tests.
+New `js/tests/tests.html` runs the test files of the bibliography; results are written in the console.
+- New documentation pages `docs/bibliography.html` and `docs/publications.html`, both in the Extras menu.

 ## Version 3.2 - stable

 - index.html.
 Fixed missing `./` in the `theme_manager.js` module import path.